coda/packs-sdk/docs/get-started/cli.md

     cd my-pack
     ```

-1. Install the Packs SDK.
+1. Install the Pack SDK.

     ```sh
     npm install @codahq/packs-sdk
     ```

-    The Packs SDK includes both the `coda` CLI as well as the libraries and type definitions needed to build Packs.
+    The Pack SDK includes both the `coda` CLI as well as the libraries and type definitions needed to build Packs.

 1. Create the file structure for your Pack.